-- There are sufficient clinical data about use of the investigational drug to identify an appropriate dosing regimen and suitable formulation
+- There is sufficient clinical and safety data about use of the investigational drug to identify an appropriate dosing regimen and suitable formulation.

-- A sufficient supply of the investigational product exists and can reasonably accommodate the likely duration of treatment for the patient, taking into account the needs of clinical trials and other patients in treatment
+- A sufficient supply of the investigational product exists and can reasonably accommodate the likely duration of treatment for the patient, considering the needs of clinical trials and other patients in treatment.

 - Expanded access to the investigational product will not compromise or interfere with clinical development of the product, including the initiation, conduct or completion of clinical trials.